Jzbonner/programming-cs/DSA-Workbook/Algorithms/Factorial.md

 }
 factorialize(5);
 ```
 The results from each of the above examples can also be accomplished in a recursive format as well.
-In Javascript, *recursion* simply means calling a function on itself.
+In JavaScript, *recursion* simply means calling a function on itself.
 Refer to the following for a coded example:

 ```javascript
 function factorialize(num) {